Filed under:

 And no, Taeko isn't a sadistic loner like the phrase, “yet to make peace with her childhood” makes us think.
 She is actually a happy person.
 She says her job is alright and likes her life in Tokyo.
 She has friends.
 She is close to her relatives and family.
 She doesn’t zone out and daydream, fantasizing about some different life, unsatisfied and depressed that life turned out to be different than what she thought.
 She is a totally content woman, pleased and healthy.

 And yet, she keeps remembering, going back to her 5th grade self.
-Her 10 year old self follows her everywhere.
+Her 10-years-old-self follows her everywhere.
 As if there's some secret message she has to decipher from these nostalgic scenes.
 But her childhood, too, was totally normal and ordinary.
 There was no such thing as trauma and scar, something to heal from.
-So, why does she keep going back?
+So why does she keep going back?
 And why only to her 5th grade phase?
 Why not before and why not after?
 What’s so special about when she was 10 years old?

 In the movie, Taeko suspects this is because she is once again going through some change.
-But I think it's like Theodore from a totally different movie, Her, says: Taeko felt everything she has ever felt for the first time in the 5-th grade, and afterwards she only felt the smaller version of those feelings.
-And so, her childhood self is telling her to feel new things, follow her heart and live truly, open her wings like a butterfly.
+But I think it's like Theodore from a totally different movie, Her (2013), says: Taeko felt everything she has ever felt for the first time in the 5th grade, and afterwards she only felt the smaller version of those feelings.
+And so, her childhood self is telling her to feel new things, follow her heart and live truly, open her wings.

 The plot of Only Yesterday isn't extraordinary.
 It’s simple and honest.
-Taeko carries what we all carry, the baggage from the past, and this baggage isn't heavy for Taeko, it's lighter and fits anywhere.
+Taeko carries what we all carry, the baggage from the past.
+This baggage isn't heavy for Taeko, it's lighter and fits anywhere.
 She even shares her childhood memories with other people, Nyoko and Toshio, and connects with them better.
 They also find her familiar and friendly.
 Isn't sharing your tales of childhood the highest form of trust and friendliness?

-In the film Taeko is totally into the countryside and its simple life.
+Taeko is totally into the countryside and its simple life.
 She isn't just interested in it, like how we usually romanticize the things we have never experienced before only to find it boring and hard and not as aesthetic as we thought it would be.
-She has been spending her precious once in a year holidays going to the countryside, as soon as she got relatives in those places, from her sister's husband's side.
-And she is going there wearing the working pants to work as soon as she reaches there.
-She doesn’t even want to rest and take a nap after her long trip from Tokyo.
+She has been spending her precious once-in-a-year holidays going to the countryside, as soon as she got relatives in those places, from her sister's husband's side.
+And she is going there wearing working-pants to work as soon as she reaches there.
+She doesn’t even want to rest and take a nap after the long trip from Tokyo.

-Countryside seems to be what Taeko's heart wants, but she is still full of doubts.
+But she is still full of doubts.
 Whether she can be a good farmer or not.
-She hasn’t truly seen the farming life, should she just change her life just because she got attracted to farming in a 10-day holiday?
-What would other people think, perhaps?
+She hasn’t truly seen farming life.
+Should she just change her life just because she got attracted to farming in a 10-days holiday?
+What would other people think perhaps?
 Her rich family who prefers the city?
 Is she going to regret it in the grand scheme of time?

 At the end of the movie, as Taeko is leaving for Tokyo, her childhood is there once again on the train, but this time, it's guiding her, reminding and showing.
 She knows now what she wants.
 She returns back mid way.

-At the end, she says goodbye to her childhood.
+As the credits roll and the frame becomes small, she says goodbye to her childhood.
 She lets go of her friends who all have parted and lead their own life, who will never come back and be at the same place like they once were.

-But most importantly she bids farewell to her own 5th grade self.
-She no longer needs her to remind her of the innocence and the passion she once possessed, like a butterfly, the expectations she used to have.
-She is going to grow that innocence once again inside her and follow her heart, feel new feelings and acknowledge that adulthood can be as beautiful as childhood.
+But most importantly, she bids farewell to her own 5th grade self.
+She no longer needs her to remind her of the innocence and the passion she once possessed, the expectations she used to have.
+She is going to grow that innocence once again inside her and follow her heart, feel new feelings, and acknowledge that adulthood can be as beautiful as childhood.
 So she doesn't need her past self walking around anymore.

 Read also: